 The Wates Corporate Governance Principles for Large Private Companies

-In January 2018, the Government appointed James Wates CBE to chair industry Coalition Group tasked with developing corporate governance principles for large private companies.
+In August 2017 the Government asked the FRC to establish a coalition group and act as Secretariat to take forward this work.
+In January 2018, the Government appointed James Wates CBE to chair the industry Coalition Group tasked with developing corporate governance principles for large private companies.
 In addition, the Chairman and the FRC have engaged with industry leaders and held public events to raise awareness and seek input prior to consultation.

 - James Wates CBE, Wates Group (Chairman)